 The BNetzA is responsible for ensuring this access to the railway infrastructure.
 These responsibility include checking the usage and access conditions of the operators of railway infrastructure, train paths and service facilities.

 Regulating infrastructure fees

 The BNetzA is also responsible for regulating infrastructure fees in Germany.
-It monitors the access charges for the use of railway infrastructure apply to all users equally and and that its amount is appropriate, hence do not lead to excessive profits.
-Public-sector EIUs are obligated to submit in advance Every planned new version or revision of fee principles and fee increases for the use of railway infrastructure, train path or service facilities have to be reviewed by the BNetzA.
+The rail operator's fees are subject to efficiency-based incentive regulation.
+For other fees, the scale of the cost of the service provision plus a reasonable profit applies.
+In addition, the charges for the use of the railway infrastructure must apply to all users on a non-discriminatory basis.
+Every planned new version or revision of fee principles and fee increases have to be reviewed by the BNetzA.
 In case of rail infrastructure and passenger stations it has to be formally approved by BNetzA.
 In addition, the Authority may at any time conduct a review, on its own initiative, of the applicable rates and charges on compliance.